IngmarBitter/defenders/md/Christ/Christ.Slides.9.AccessWhoCanBeSavedThroughChrist.md

   * **Every** sin may deserve finite punishment, yet the lost go on sinning in hell — hating and rejecting God forever — so the sinning, and the punishment, never end.
 Hell is **self-perpetuating**
   * To reject Christ is to **reject God Himself** — the infinite source of goodness.
 That is a sin of infinite gravity
 * So hell is not chiefly the tally of finite earthly sins, but the just desert of the infinite sin of repudiating God
+* Answered as well — but the final problem, still ahead, is harder to resolve compellingly

 ---